 All of our frontline volunteers are supported behind the scenes by teams of expert volunteers and staff, including engineers, boat builders, trainers, supporter carers, marketeers, press officers, IT technicians, HR advisers and more, all working as one RNLI crew to save lives at sea.

 So, what percentage of donations go to charity?

-For every £1/€1 donated, 85% (85p/85c) is used to save lives at sea.
-The remaining 15% (15p/15c) goes toward raising funds for the future so that we can continue to save lives at sea for years to come.
+For every £1/€1 donated, 85% (85p/85c) is used to fund our lifesaving activities.
+The remaining 15% (15p/15c) is used to generate funds so that we can continue to save lives at sea for years to come.

 It cost £163.5M/€184.3M to run our lifesaving service in 2018.
 These running costs were divided up into the following areas: